 You can fix this with a bench grinder and a set of vice grips.

 Take your 4x4x6mm woodruff key (A) and make a small mark with a Sharpee on the bottom (B).
 Now take your key and secure it in a set of vicegrips and hit this with a bench grinder until the black mark is gone.
 Make sure to de-bur the edges with something like emery cloth or fine sandpaper.
-You should end up with a woodruff key that looks like – a small but important amount of material is removed so your woodruff key doesn’t end up looking like the one labeled OUCH.
+You should end up with a woodruff key that looks like C – a small but important amount of material is removed so your woodruff key doesn’t end up looking like the one labeled OUCH.

 It’s really only about a .5mm to .75mm difference – just make sure you don’t remove too much or else your key won’t have enough metal to be effective.